vercel/modelfusion/docs/blog/2023-12-02-local-chatbot-ollama-nextjs.md

 const prompt = {
   system: "You are an AI chatbot.
 Follow the user's instructions carefully.",

-  // map Vercel AI SDK Message to ModelFusion TextChatMessage:
+  // map Vercel AI SDK Message to ModelFusion ChatMessage:
   messages: messages.filter(
     // only user and assistant roles are supported:
     (message) => message.role === "user" || message.role === "assistant"
-  ) as TextChatMessage[],
+  ) as ChatMessage[],
 };
 ```